kexonator/ansible-baseVM/README.md

 a logfile will be placed into the home folder of configured user (current user by default).

+# word of caution
+please do not start this script as root, as it will not be executed correctly

 # configuration
 currently it is possibe to pick a user and location for the logfile